coco390/meet-landing-page/README.md

 - **Responsive Design**: The landing page is fully responsive and adjusts seamlessly to different screen sizes.
 - **Cross-Browser Compatibility**: The design works across various browsers including Chrome, Firefox, and Safari.
-- **Accessible**: The page adheres to accessibility standards to ensure usability for all users.
+- **Accessible**: The page adheres to accessibility standards to ensure user usability.

 ## Technologies Used

 - **HTML5**: For structuring the content.
 - **CSS3**: For styling the page, including Flexbox and Grid layouts.
-- **Responsive Design**: Media queries are used to ensure the page is responsive across different devices.
+- **Responsive Design**: Media queries ensure the page is responsive across different devices.